Trusted

 Bitcoin's dominance over other cryptocurrencies: CoinGecko

-Growing BTC dominance means that bitcoin is growing compared to other altcoins.
-This development might mean the following:
+Growing BTC dominance means that Bitcoin is growing compared to other altcoins.
+This might mean any of the following:

 1. BTC is eroding less than other correcting altcoins, especially in a bear market.